0PandaDEV/awesome-windows/README.md

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-An awesome & curated list of tools and apps for Windows 10/11.

 > \[!NOTE]
 >
 > Please, consider supporting my work as it is a lot of work to maintain this list!
 Thanks a lot.